vais-ral/CCPi-Quantification/Docs/dev_guide/introduction.rst

 * accessibility: is achieved through making the algorithms available as plugins in popular user applications.
 * efficiency: this is achieved through reengineering the code to run in parallel and using faster mathematical library.
-* maintainability: the code is available in git repository and the code includes doxygen comments.
+* maintainability: the code is available in git repository, includes doxygen comments and integrated with continious integration for testing.

+This project currently supports plugin for three popular applications.

+* Avizo    (Versions: 7.1.1, 8.x, 9.0, 9.1.1, 9.2)
+* Paraview (Versions: 5.2)
+* ImageJ   (Versions: 150)